 Minoo Waterfall, Osaka’s Best Spot for Fall Leaves!

-When it comes to fall foliage, or koyo [紅葉] in Japanese, Kyoto always comes to people’s minds.
-For this reason, during the fall in Kyoto there are often larger than normal crowds.
-In extreme case, you have to wait for hours just to get in a temple to see pretty fall leaves.
-However, in Osaka you can experience the beautiful koyo too!
-Only half an hour away from Osaka’s city center is Minoo Waterfall.
-Along with surrounding Minoo Park, is easily the most spectacular place to enjoy the fall leaves in Osaka.
-On top of that, it only takes three dollars from Umeda Station to the park and Minoo Waterfall.
+When it comes to fall foliage, or Koyo in Japanese, Kyoto always comes to people’s minds.
+For this reason, during the fall in Kyoto, there are often larger than normal crowds.
+In extreme cases, you have to wait for hours just to get into a temple to see pretty fall leaves.

 Minoo Park

 Once you get to the park itself, it is a short hike through the park to the falls; roughly 3 km, which should only take only about 45 minutes.
-The trail is completely paved road with just a bit of elevation so it is a very comfortable walk.
-Although Minoo Park can be crowded in weekends, during the week the crowds are not that bad.
+The trail is a completely paved road with just a bit of elevation so it is a very comfortable walk.
+Although Minoo Park can be crowded on weekends, during the week the crowds are not that bad.

 On the way to the cascade is the insect museum.
 Right behind of the insect museum is Ryuan-ji Temple.
 Supposedly built in 658, this temple is full of history.
-It prospered as a secluded Buddhist practice site for many monks and also the first temple to implement a kind of lottery as a means of generating funds.

 Oddly, though it is on the path to Minoo Waterfall, not that many people visit this temple.